-This Saturday, May 3 is National Free Comic Book Day, according to the San Francisco News report on May 1, and it looks like there’s going to be a party and free comics!
+This Saturday, May 2 is National Free Comic Book Day, and according to the Daily Feed News report on May 1, it looks like there’s going to be a party and free comics!
 You’re invited to join the guest list that includes: Spongebob Squarepants, The Power Rangers, Hello Kitty, and Archie, the Guardians of the Galaxy, just to name a few.

 Joe Field, a California book retailer, said one day he had an “epiphany” after witnessing the long line at Baskin-Robins ice cream parlor, as patrons waited for their free scoop of ice cream.
 Free books, Field thought, “This could easily be adapted to comics.”
 In 2001 he published his idea in Comics & Games Retailer magazine, and the next year the first annual Free Comic Book Day event was held and spread throughout the country.
 Field estimates that this event reaches shops in at least 65 countries.